 Maybe your partner is just having a bad day, but you’ve already started seeing red flags and having terrifying visions of the worst-case scenario where you have drifted apart and damaged your relationship beyond repair.

 Sometimes when you’re in a new relationship, things can get really awkward really fast.
 We’ve all been there.
 The ebb and flow of relationships is frightening, especially if you’re just starting to get emotionally intimate with someone.
 You may start to feel that you’re growing distant from your partner.
 On the other hand, you’re afraid to address the topic because you don’t want to put a strain on your partner or come off as overbearing or paranoid.

 But instead of fearing what the future may bring, be proactive.
 Just because you’re in a new relationship doesn’t mean you have to walk on eggshells.
 In fact, if you want to make a relationship work, you have to have an honest approach from day one and feel free to express any concerns, fears or suspicions you may have.
 This is as important as taking affirmative action and expressing the love and appreciation you have for each other.

 As with any relationship, conflicts are inevitable, especially once partners in a budding relationship have taken off their rose-colored glasses.
 But partners who want to make their relationship work and who are putting their time and energy into building emotional intimacy may avoid getting into conflict with each other for the first time for fear of losing their partner.

 Surprisingly enough, conflicts in a relationship can prove useful: they can help clear the air and help you and your partner reach a higher level of mutual understanding and intimacy.

-You may also benefit greatly from a retreat at The Glass House.
+You may also benefit greatly from a retreat or building intimacy in a marriage workshop at The Glass House.
 Consult PIVOT Advocates to get a comprehensive overview of the PIVOT process and all that it has to offer.
-Call now for a brighter tomorrow!
+Contact us today!